 This may seem unnecessary until a stiff breeze hits you and that air creeps in through these points of weakness.
 The whole purpose of a down vest is to keep your core nice and toasty, which it can’t do if cold air can enter and heat has a chance to escape.
 The waistband does not have to be elastic, however.
 Some other options you may see are a drawstring or toggled hem, which are just as useful.

 Down Composite Mapping

 All this means is that synthetic insulation is strategically placed throughout the vest in the areas that are prone to being exposed to moisture, such as the armpits and the back of the neck.
 This prevents the down from getting wet and losing loft, keeping you dry and warm when you are enjoying the great outdoors.

 Water is the Achilles’ heel of any down vest.
 That’s because once the feathers become saturated, they lose their loft, and therefore the heat-trapping capabilities.
 Also, once wet, down never fully gets back to its original capabilities.
 That’s why some form of water-resistant treatment is necessary on all down vests.
 The Durable Water Repellant treatment (or DWR) is among the most common used.

 It’s rare that you’ll find a down vest without a baffled or quilted sewing pattern, but if you do, stay away from it.
 The baffled design creates heat channels to further capture and distribute the warmth over the entirety of the vest.
-Outside of this, the baffles also prevent you from losing all your down if one section of the vest become ripped.
-Imagine trying to gather a million dandelion puffs and stuff them back into your vest; that’s what it would be like without the baffled design.
+Outside of this, the baffles also prevent you from losing all your down if one section of the vest becomes ripped.
+Imagine trying to gather a million dandelion puffs and stuff them back into your vest; that’s what it would be like without the baffling design.